hyoungjoojin/notes/content/database-systems/buffer-manager/_index.md

 The following are options for optimizing buffer pools.

-- Multiple Buffer Pools
+- Multiple Buffer Pools (Localization)
   - Maintain multiple buffer pools for each different database, table, or page type.
   - We can use object IDs or hashes of the record ID to determine which buffer pool to use.
 - Buffer Prefetching
   - The database system can use its knowledge on the queries and prefetch data.
   - Prefetching can be done for sequential scans or index scans.
 - Scan Sharing (Synchronized Scans)
-  - When a query is already scanning through the pages that another query needs, the the second query can attach its cursor to the existing query's curso.
+  - When a query is already scanning through the pages that another query needs, the second query can attach its cursor to the existing query's cursor.
+- Priority Hints
+  - The database programmer can provide hints for how important a page is.
+For example, pages like the root of a B-tree should rarely be evicted.